SuppieRK/spring-boot-multilevel-cache-starter/CONTRIBUTING.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Another conduct that could reasonably be considered inappropriate in a professional setting

 ### Our Responsibilities